TapResearch/TapResearch-Android-SDK/README.md

 #### Download:

-Add the following to the repositories closure of the app's module `build.gralde` file
+Add the following to the repositories closure of the app's module `build.gradle` file

   ```groovy